 David successfully pursued securities fraud and other claims concerning real estate financing transactions against multiple defendants, inside and outside of bankruptcy.
 David positioned the case so as to obtain separate non-dischargeable judgments in excess of $200,000 against certain of the defendants.
 He also obtained default judgments against the remaining defendants.

-David is a member of the Scottsdale and North Phoenix Bar Associations.
+David is a member of the Scottsdale Bar Association.
 David has also presented before the Real Property and Securities Sections of the State Bar of Arizona organization.

-David is an adjunct professor at Arizona State University, Sandra Day O’Connor College of Law, where he teaches a course on Articles 2 and 2A of the Uniform Commercial Code.
+David served as an adjunct professor at Arizona State University, Sandra Day O’Connor College of Law, where he taught a course on Articles 2 and 2A of the Uniform Commercial Code.

 David served as an officer in the United States Army Reserve, where he was promoted to the rank of Captain.

-David is a member of the board of directors of the Scottsdale/Paradise Valley YMCA.
-He is a past director of the Grayhawk Community Association and the Perimeter Owners’ Association.
+David is a past director of the Scottsdale/Paradise Valley YMCA, the Grayhawk Community Association and the Perimeter Owners’ Association.

 J.D., with honors, University of Connecticut School of Law, 1998.
 David was the recipient of CALI awards in commercial law, business organizations, and federal taxation.
 He was the American Bankruptcy Law Institute medalist.
 He also was a notes and comments editor of the Connecticut Law Review, and published Allen v.
 Lloyds of London, a Comment on Forum Selection.